neosoultech/bioimpedance_msp430_test/README.md

 - Bit [3] is zero/padding
 - Bits [2:0] are the BTAG/status tag

-The data is an 20-bit signed value.
+The data is a 20-bit signed value.

 Processing: